Nathan Hughes

 Principal Oboe, Grace B. Dayton Chair

-Before becoming the Minnesota Orchestra’s principal oboe during the 2022-23 season, Nathan Hughes was the principal oboe of the Metropolitan Opera.
-He previously served as principal oboe of the Seattle Symphony and has recorded, toured and made guest appearances as principal oboe with the Chicago Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, Philadelphia Orchestra and San Francisco Symphony.
-He is a member of the faculty at the Juilliard School.
+Nathan Hughes is principal oboe of the Minnesota Orchestra and a member of the faculty at the Juilliard School and Lynn Conservatory of Music.
+He was previously principal oboe of the Metropolitan Opera as well as the Seattle Symphony and has recorded, toured and made guest appearances as principal oboe with the Chicago Symphony Orchestra, Los Angeles Philharmonic, New York Philharmonic, Philadelphia Orchestra and San Francisco Symphony.

-Hughes is a dedicated teacher, and his students have earned significant positions in numerous major symphony orchestras throughout the country.
-He has lectured and presented masterclasses at institutions around the world including at the New World Symphony, Cleveland Institute, Eastman School of Music, Oberlin Conservatory and Indiana University, as well as at the Munich Hochschule in Germany, National University in Korea, Royal Conservatory in Canada and Pacific Music Festival in Japan.
-He regularly works with young musicians in the summer at the Marlboro Festival in Vermont and at the Verbier Festival in Switzerland.
+Hughes is a dedicated teacher whose students have earned significant positions in numerous major symphony orchestras.
+He has lectured and presented masterclasses at institutions around the world including at the Curtis and Cleveland Institutes, New World Symphony, Eastman, Oberlin, Indiana University, as well as at the Munich Hochschule in Germany, National University in Korea, Royal Conservatory in Canada and Pacific Music Festival in Japan.
+He regularly works with young musicians in the summer at the Marlboro Festival in Vermont, Verbier Festival in Switzerland and Pacific Music Festival in Japan.